TheDuffman85/SynologyDownloadStationAdapter/README.md

 Synology Download Station Adapter
 ==============================
-This application allows you to add links by container (dlc, ccf, rsdf) and Click'N'Load to your Synology Download Station
+This application allows you to add links by container and Click'N'Load to your Synology Download Station

 Requirements
 ==============================